Erin Murray joined the Spectrum Bay News 9 team in July 2019 as the weekend anchor for Your Morning News.

 As a journalist, Erin loves the art of storytelling.
 She ardently believes you will always remember a story that makes you feel something.
 That’s why, in addition to the gathering the necessary facts, Erin also meticulously collects powerful video, imagery and expressive sound to edit into her reports in order to convey a better understanding of a story.

-Erin is a three time Emmy award winning journalist, along with being the Florida AP Award Winner for best general assignment reporter.
-She was on staff when News 13 won best station of the year by the Florida Associated Press.
-Erin has covered so many stories that it’s hard for her to choose which one is most meaningful.
-She’s covered Hurricane Michael which completely devastated the Panhandle, and Hurricanes Irma and Harvey.
-She also traveled to Puerto Rico to continue coverage two years after Hurricane Maria hit.
-In March of 2018, she covered Washington D.C.’s March for Our Lives where 800,000 people came out to protest after the Parkland Massacre.
-Students from all over the country were there, including Central Florida and Erin has no words for the emotion that day.
+Erin has had the privilege of covering some of the biggest and most impactful stories in Florida.
+She covered Hurricane Michael, which completely devastated the Panhandle, and Hurricanes Irma and Harvey.
+She also traveled to Puerto Rico to continue Spectrum News' coverage two years after Hurricane Maria hit.
+In March of 2018, she covered Washington D.C.’s March for Our Lives, where 800,000 people came out to protest after the Parkland mass shooting.
+Students from all over the country were there, including from Central Florida.
+Erin has no words for the emotion of that day.